crossplane/docs/content/v1.11/getting-started/provider-gcp-part-2.md

 A Pub/Sub topic doesn't have requirements but using
 {{<hover line="8" label="topicMR">}}messageStoragePolicy.allowedPersistenceRegions{{< /hover >}}
-can keep messages stored in the same region as the storage bucket.
+can keep messages stored in the same location as the storage bucket.

 ```yaml {label="topicMR"}
 apiVersion: pubsub.gcp.upbound.io/v1beta1